 Photos of the pumpkin pie before and after baking.

 Step 7: Flash-bake the pie crust for 5-8 minutes.
 Remove the pie crust from the oven and pour the pie mixture into it.
 Bake the pie for 40-45 minutes until done.
-If you notice the crust getting too baked, you can tent the pie with foil toward the end of the baking time.
+If you notice the crust getting too brown, you can tent the pie with foil toward the end of the baking time.

 When the pie is finished baking, it should be fairly firm to the touch.